Krestone/SRContainer/README.md

 # SRContainer
-A container implementation using Linux namespaces and chroups
+A container implementation using Linux namespaces and cgroups